aalexandros47/RoboMazeRunners/README.md

-# COS30019 - Introduction to AI Projects
+# COS30019 - Introduction to AI

 This repository contains the code and reports for two projects completed as part of the COS30019 - Introduction to AI course.
 The projects focus on different aspects of AI: tree-based search algorithms and propositional logic inference engines.
 Below are the details for each project.